Operation-DITTO/ctrlHook/README.md

 * uOFW Team - SystemControl libraries and `ctrl.prx` reversing.
 See [LICENSE_uOFW](LICENSE_uOFW) for licensing information!
 * sajattack - Pointing towards the SystemControl libraries and header.
-* Felix_Dev - Misc.
+* Felix-Dev - Misc.
 Plugin assistance and an interesting conversation about `sceCtrlReadBufferNegative()`!